jonnymind/SIRPAS/Source/Base_Module/Skills/Healing.md

-## Healing/Race {#BaM-s-healing}
+## Healing

-@(dd skill_healing)
+@(dd healing)
 {
   "*Name": "Healing",
-  "*Brief": "Cure Illnesses",
-  "Base": "-",
-  "Type": "H",
-  "Prereq": "First-aid 3",
-  "Spec": "Race"
+  "*Brief": "Heals a physical ailment",
+  "Callsign": "Hl",
+  "Category": "Skill",
+  "Prerequisite": "First Aid 6",
+  "Cost": "1 TT/Hard"
 }

-The character has advanced practical medical knowledge for the setting where the adventure takes place, and is able to heal illnesses, poisoning and equivalent conditions for the target settings.
+The character has advanced practical medical knowledge for the setting where the adventure takes place, and is able to heal illnesses, poisoning and equivalent conditions for the target settings, that may affect biological living beings.

 For instance, in a magic world where curses can cause illnesses, this skill can also be used to treat the effect of the curses.

-In a virtual words where AIs can be infected with viruses, this skill can be used to run an anti-virus.

 The type of illness determine the difficulty of the check.
 The following table gives a basic reference frame for deciding the difficulty of a check.